nestdotland/nest.land/ROADMAP.md

       - Paywall for more than 3 people, $5 per person
     - GraphQL API instead of REST.
       - Depending on the libraries available for Deno, this may consitute a rewrite to rust for the API.
+    - Consider moving to PostgreSQL, if required we could try Cassandra or ScyllaDB however this could be deferred to Milesone 3 depending on the demand.
   - Site:
     - Automatically generated documentation with some manual components.
     - Transition to TypeScript for Deno compatibility